pocesar/apify-query-dataset/README.md

 }
 ```

-Or you can use the `customOperationSetup`
+Or you can use the `customOperationSetup` and provide your advanced operator for native types.

 ## License